pypsa-meets-earth/pypsa-earth/doc/tutorials/electricity-model.md

 network = pypsa.Network("results/networks/elec_s_6_ec_lcopt_Co2L-4H.nc")
 ```

+!!! tip "Quick Statistics"
+    Use `network.statistics()` to get a quick overview of your solved network, including installed capacities, generation, and costs.

 The video below shows how to analyse solved PyPSA-Eur networks in Jupyter Notebooks.
 Fabian Neumann did a great job explaining the basics of PyPSA and how to use it for analysis.